Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and mechanisms: Methods and materials

 In Eq.~\eqref{eq:Coulomb}, the friction angle generally depends on the modulus of the tangential component of the displacement jump, i.e., the slippage, so as to simulate a slip-weakening frictional behavior.
 Since a quasi-static approach is used, we can replace the tangential displacement rate $\dot{\vec{g}}_T$ in Eq.~\eqref{eq:contact_cond_T2} with the incremental tangential displacement $\Delta\vec{g}_T$ with respect to the previous time-step value \cite{wohlmuth2011variationally}.

 The fault surface $\Gamma_f$ can be split into three non-intersecting portions.
 Each portion is characterized by a different operating mode allowed for by the possible combinations of the previous conditions~\eqref{eq:contact_cond_N}-\eqref{eq:contact_cond_T}: \begin{itemize} \itemsep 0em \item \textit{Stick}: the surface is compressed ($t_N < 0$) and the shear traction modulus does not exceed the limiting value provided by the criterion in Eq.~\eqref{eq:Coulomb}.
-The displacement field is continuous across $\Gamma_f$; \item \textit{Slip}: the normal traction is still negative, but the surface is free to slip.
+When there has been no prior sliding, the displacement field remains continuous across $\Gamma_f$.
+However, if sliding has occurred previously, there will be no additional tangential slip increment; \item \textit{Slip}: the normal traction is still negative, but the surface is free to slip.
 In this case, Coulomb's equality holds \cite{simo1998computational}:

 Only the normal component of the displacement field is continuous across $\Gamma_f$; \item \textit{Open}: the normal traction is non-negative and the two contact surfaces $\Gamma_f^+$ and $\Gamma_f^-$ are free to move on condition to avoid compenetration.
 Hence, the displacement field across $\Gamma_f$ is discontinuous and the traction on the fault vanishes, i.e., $\vec{t} = 0$. \end{itemize} For additional details on the mathematical formulation, see \cite{kikuchi1988contact, laursen2003computational, wriggers2006computational} and more recently \cite{franceschini2016novel, franceschini2020algebraically, franceschini2022scalable}.